Discover How Physiotherapy Can Make a Difference in Your Child’s Juvenile Idiopathic Arthritis Journey

 There are 6 types of juvenile idiopathic arthritis.
 They are listed below in order of their incidence:

 - Oligoarthritis: The most common type.
-Affects for or less joints, most often the larger ones (e.g. knees, elbows, ankles).
+Affects four or fewer joints, most often the larger ones (e.g. knees, elbows, ankles).

-- Polyartritis: Affects around a quarter of JIA sufferers.
-This affects five joints or more and often in pairs (i.e both ankles or elbows).
+- Polyarthritis: Affects around a quarter of JIA sufferers.
+This affects five joints or more and often in pairs (i.e. both ankles or elbows).

 - Psoriatic Arthritis: 5% of cases fall into this category.
 With this the joint symptoms are accompanied by a skin rash.
 Can affect one or multiple joints and the rash can precede or come after the joint symptoms.